ConsonanceClub/100_Days_of_code_submissions/submissions/j-nordell/aboutme.md

     - SQL
     - XML

-## Coding education

 The vast majority of my programming education is from [Treehouse](https://teamtreehouse.com/) My Treehouse profile is here:  https://teamtreehouse.com/jennifernordell

+---

-# Some places you can find me:
+## Some places you can find me:

 - [GitHub](https://github.com/j-nordell)
 - [LinkedIn](www.linkedin.com/in/jnordell)